Skip to content

 Vercel enables you to read a visitor's geolocation or IP address inside of Vercel Functions or Vercel Edge Middleware, enabling you to show localized content or block malicious IPs.

-This guide will show how to read geo IP headers with any framework on Vercel's frontend cloud using the @vercel/edge package.
+This guide will show how to read geolocation IP headers with any framework on Vercel.

-@vercel/edge provides the following helpers for use in Edge Functions or Middleware:
+@vercel/functions provides the following helpers for use in Vercel Functions or Vercel Edge Middleware, built on top of the geolocation headers:

 • geolocation: Returns the location information for the incoming request.